The Settlers of Zarahemla

-The Settlers of Zarahemla is a licensed adaptation of the German board game The Settlers of Catan by Klaus Teuber, based on the Book of Mormon.
+The Settlers of Zarahemla is a 2003 licensed adaptation of the German board game Catan by Klaus Teuber and published by Überplay under the Inspiration Games imprint.
+The game is based on the Book of Mormon.
 Gameplay in Zarahemla is nearly identical to the original, with several major differences - most notably, the game has been modified to suit two-player play as part of its official rules.

 Equipment

 Like Catan, Zarahemla uses a somewhat modular board structure, but instead of individual hexes (as is the case of Catan), Zarahemla uses five strips of hexes - one five-hex strip, two four-hex strips, and three-hex strips, which could be oriented and rearranged as in the standard game.
-Unlike Catan, however, Zarahemla's hexes are placed on a fixed board, which itself contains the game's harbors, or trading posts.
+These strips of hexes are double–sided.
+Unlike Catan, however, Zarahemla's hexes are placed on a fixed board, which itself contains the game's harbours, or trading posts.
 The board also contains a scoring track, which aids in keeping scores for the players.

-The game is no longer in production.
+A mini expansion of two cards was released for the game in 2003 including the "King Noah's Tax" (all players must give you one resource of their choosing) and "Escape from Bondage" (each player receives one resource of their choosing) cards.
+The mini expansion was originally available by submitting the email addresses of friends who might be interested in buying The Settlers of Zarahemla to either Überplay or Inspiration Games; the cards would then be sent by mail.
+Due to the cessation of operations of Überplay in 2008, the offer is no longer available and the cards have become difficult to find.